23rd & 24th April 2019

 Hosted by the Municipality of Helgoland

 The Greening the Islands Observatory, launched in occasion of the V Greening the islands International Conference in Minorca, is a think tank aiming at analysing island needs and identify innovative solutions on the fields of above to support the definition and the implementation of strategies and plans of governments and corporates.
-The first working year will involve solutions on energy, water an mobility on a selected group of Islands, which are Egadi Archipelago (Favignana, Levanzo and Marettimo – Italy), Crete (Greece), Helgoland (Germany) and Boracay (Philippines).
+The first working year we involved solutions on energy, water an mobility on a selected group of Islands, which are Egadi Archipelago (Favignana, Levanzo and Marettimo – Italy), Crete (Greece), Helgoland (Germany) and Boracay (Philippines).

 In November 2018, in Rome, it was held the first GTI Observatory Plenary Meeting with the Government of the selected islands and the industrial members, where an overview of the islands has been presented and hypothesis of solutions have been advanced by the corporates and the Greening the Islands specialists.

-The Aim of the meeting is to define short list of projects discussed in Rome.
+The Aim of the meeting was to define short list of projects discussed in Rome.
 Deep dive into Helgoland’s status on energy, water and mobility (needs and solutions), including site visits.
 An overview of policy, regulation and permitting will be presented and discussed.

 See the priorities to come out of the Observatory Helgoland island meeting organised by sectors